-With these assumptions, for particles assumed to be on prograde circular orbits, we calculated the dust impact direction and the corresponding sensor area.
-During the first ring passage, the angle with respect to the spin axis $\psi$ varied by only 4° in the time interval of interest here when we obtained high-rate recorded data from the ring region.
-In this interval the target area, averaged over one spacecraft spin revolution, was $50 - 55 \text{ cm}^2$ .
-During the second ring passage $\psi$ varied by about 10° and the sensor target area changed between 200 and 230 cm.
-For both passages the expected rotation angle for particles orbiting Jupiter on prograde circular trajectories was $\Theta \approx 90^\circ$ , and that for retrograde trajectories $\Theta \approx 270^\circ$ .
+from the ring region.
+In this interval the target area, averaged over one spacecraft spin revolution (and ignoring obscuration by the magnetometer boom, PLS and EPD), was 50-55 cm2.
+During the second ring passage ψ varied by about 10° and the sensor target area changed between 200 and 230 cm2.
+This, as well as the difference in spacecraft radial speed (Table 1), accounts for the factor of \approx 5 increased flux in the second ring passage (J35) as compared to the first (A34)-see Fig. 5.
+For both passages the expected rotation angle for particles orbiting Jupiter on prograde circular trajectories was $\Theta \approx 90^\circ$, and that for retrograde trajectories $\Theta \approx 270^\circ$.

-The range of the rotation angle distribution $\Delta\Theta$ is determined by the sensor FOV which is nominally 140°.
-A smaller FOV was found for a subset of the ten-nanometer-sized jovian dust stream particle impacts (Krüger et al., 1999b); we believe that this reduction is due to the small sizes and rapid speeds of stream particles.
-In the gossamer rings, by contrast, we expect a larger than nominal effective FOV; recent analysis of Galileo and Ulysses dust data showed that the sensor FOV for particles much larger than the jovian dust streams population is almost 180° because the inner sensor side wall showed a sensitivity for dust impacts comparable to that of the target itself (Altobelli et al., 2004; Willis et al., 2004, 2005).
+The range of the rotation angle distribution $\Delta \Theta$ is determined by the sensor FOV which is nominally 140°.
+A smaller FOV was found for a subset of the 10-nm-sized jovian dust stream particle impacts (Krüger et al., 1999b); we believe that this reduction is due to the small sizes and rapid speeds of stream particles.
+In the gossamer rings, by contrast, we expect a larger than nominal effective FOV; recent analysis of Galileo and Ulysses dust data showed that the sensor FOV for particles much larger than the jovian dust streams population is almost 180° because the inner sensor side wall showed a sensitivity for dust impacts comparable to that of the target itself (Altobelli et al., 2004; Willis et al., 2004; Willis et al., 2005).
 We therefore consider an extended FOV for the analysis of gossamer ring particles.

-The rotation angles $\Theta$ of the dust impacts measured during both ring passages are shown in Figure 6 and histograms showing the number of impacts per rotation angle bin are given in Figure 7.
-The rotation angle distribution measured during the first ring passage (A34 on 5 November 2002) shows a broad gap at $\Theta \simeq 90^{\circ}$ having a width $\Delta \Theta \simeq \pm 20^{\circ}$ .
+The rotation angles Θ of the dust impacts measured during both ring passages are shown in Fig. 6 and histograms showing the number of impacts per rotation angle bin are given in Figs. 7 and 8.
+The rotation angle distribution measured during the first ring passage (A34 on 5 November 2002) shows a broad gap at $\Theta \simeq 90^{\circ}$ having a width $\Delta \Theta \simeq \pm 20^{\circ}$.
 This is due to shadowing by the magnetometer boom (see Fig. 4).
-No such gap in the distribution occurred during the J35 encounter (Fig. 6), consistent with the geometry of that final ring passage (Fig. 4).
+No such gap in the distribution occurred during the J35 encounter (Fig. 8) consistent with the geometry of that final ring passage (Fig. 4).